 Medicare-eligible retired employees with 15 or more years of service whose annual household income falls below 250% of the federal poverty level.
-Out-of-pocket costs for members with benefit assistance are shown below:
+Out-of-pocket costs for members with benefit assistance are shown in the table on the next page.